nus-cs1010/2425-s1/docs/guides/clang.md

 It is recommended that you always compile with `-g` flags during the development phase.
 If you need to measure the performance (e.g., how fast it runs) of your program or when you are releasing the program to the public, you can remove the `-g` flag and compile with the optimization flags (e.g., `-O`) instead.

-## 5. Linking with the standard library.
+## 5. Linking with the standard library

 To link with a standard library, we use the `-l` flag to specify the name of the library to link.
 For instance, to link with the C standard math library (abbreviated as `m`), you issue the command: